 We also do not short cut the quality or duration of our courses just to grant multiple certifications to students.
 For example, when properly taught, the ASA105 Coastal Navigation course takes a full four days of classroom work including the examination, and the ASA106 Advanced Coastal Training Cruise takes a full eight days and 400 miles to complete.
 Some schools combine both of these into one onboard course of one week and maybe 100 miles, and the student gets both certifications but not the necessary level of training for advanced or independent sailing.

 We've also developed a number of specialized instructional text books to augment the ASA course manuals, since we teach many topics well above the ASA standards in order to support our advanced program.
 Two of our text books have been recognized by ASA as superior to anything else around, and they have adopted them as ASA standard texts.
 These are Coastal Navigation & Piloting used for the ASA105 course level and Docking Techniques used for the ASA118 Docking Endorsement.

-Our courses have been offered in a variety of locations to broaden the experience and opportunities for our students including:
+Our courses are offered in the following locations to broaden the experience and opportunities for our students:

 Well, there are some of the reasons to choose the Maryland School of Sailing, and we have been recognized by many as a top notch school which is a cut above the others in terms of the thoroughness of our program.
 A look at feedback from our graduates says a lot about the subject.

 I hope this at least partly answers the questions.
 If not, please give us a call to inquire further.